AmbireTech/adex-protocol/README.md

 1. Creating a cryptographic identity (keypair) for the user, if they don't already have one, and persisting it in their browser
 2. Pulling all possible demand (campaigns, bids) from the network (namely, the smart platform)
-3. Picking which ad to show depending on the user
+3. Picking which ad to show depending on the user: this means running a quick blind auction, and picking an ad depending on a combination of price and targeting
 4. Generating events (impressions, clicks), signing them with the keypair, and sending them to all validators and observers of the given ad
 5. Learning more about the user, and storing this in their browser

-Notice a common pattern here: all sensitive information never leaves the user's browser, and this is achieved by shifting the process of targeting (selecting ads) to the browser itself.
+Notice a common pattern here: **all sensitive information never leaves the user's browser**, and this is achieved by shifting the process of targeting (selecting ads) to the browser itself.

 There's currently no native mobile implementations, but the adview can be easily wrapped into a `WebView` on iOS/Android, and it will work as expected, at a small performance cost.

+#### Learning about the user

+The SDK builds a profile of the user and learns about them through the publishers.
+Each publisher who integrates the SDK has the ability to "tell" the SDK what they know.
+The incentive for this is built-in: the publisher wants better targeted ads, which should yield higher revenue.

+On each next impression, the SDK will aggregate all the data reported by all publishers, in a weighted way, and use that to match to an ad.

+In other words, it won't be possible for a single publisher to poison the data.

 ### The AdEx Lounge